sebagun/mercadopago-ios/README.md

 	[MercadoPago setPublishableKey:@"your_publishable_key"];

-You can do this in your 'AppDelegate' in 'application:didFinishLaunchingWithOptions' method.
+Tip: You can do this in your 'AppDelegate' in 'application:didFinishLaunchingWithOptions' method.

 ### Processing payments with Credit Card

-#### Argentina, Venezuela & Brasil
+#### Argentina, Venezuela & Brasil (no installments)

-After showing your view, create and populate a 'MPCard' with the details you collected:
+* After showing your view, create and populate a 'MPCard' with the details you collected.

 	    MPCard *card = [[MPCard alloc] init];
 	    card.cardNumber = @"4509953566233704";
 	    card.expirationMonth = [NSNumber numberWithInt:12];
 	    card.expirationYear = [NSNumber numberWithInt:2020];
 	    card.securityCode = @"123";
 		card.cardholderName = @"APRO Test user";
 		card.cardholderIDType = @"DNI"; //Depends on the country.
 See MPUtils.h for possible values
 		//card.cardholderIDSubType = @"J"; //Only for Venezuela.
 See MPUtils for possible values card.cardholderIDNumber = @"12345678";

-Then send it to MercadoPago:
+* Then send it to MercadoPago.

 		 [MercadoPago createTokenWithCard:card
 			                    onSuccess:^(MPCardToken *tokenResponse){
 			                        //send tokenId, your customer email and whatever information needed to your server
-								//to charge the user
+									//to charge your customer
 			                    }
 			                    onFailure:^(NSError *error){
 			                        //Handle error, see MPError.h
 			                    }
 		]

-#### México
+#### México (no installments)

+* After showing your view, create and populate a 'MPCard' with the details you collected.

+	    MPCard *card = [[MPCard alloc] init];
+	    card.cardNumber = @"4357606415021810";
+	    card.expirationMonth = [NSNumber numberWithInt:12];
+	    card.expirationYear = [NSNumber numberWithInt:2020];
+	    card.securityCode = @"123";

+* Get 'payment_method_id' and 'issuer_id' from MercadoPago.
+You will later need this info to charge your customer from your server.

+		[card fillPaymentMethodsExecutingOnSuccess:^(NSArray *paymentMethods){
+					//API could return more than one payment methods when the bin is unknown.
+					//Just keeping the credit_card method for this example. for(MPPaymentMethod *p in paymentMethods) {
+						if([p.paymentTypeId isEqualsToString: @"credit_card"]){
+							//save p.paymentMethodId and p.issuer.issuerId
+							//later you will have to send them together with the token to your server }
+					}
+				}
+		        onFailure:^(NSError *error){
+		            //Handle error
+					//¿Ask again for the card number?
+		        }
+		]

+* Then send it to MercadoPago.

+	 [MercadoPago createTokenWithCard:card
+		                    onSuccess:^(MPCardToken *tokenResponse){
+		                        //send tokenId, paymentMethodId, issuerId, your customer email
+								//and whatever information needed to your server to charge your customer }
+		                    onFailure:^(NSError *error){
+		                        //Handle error, see MPError.h
+		                    }
+	]

+#### Installments

 Coming soon.

-### Processing payments with Credit Card (with installments)

-Doc coming soon (the code is already there)

 ### Processing payments with Debit Card